lawrennd/snippets/_dimred/includes/nonlinear-extensions.md

 \notes{The probabilistic interpretation of PCA suggests a different approach to non-linearization: replacing the linear mapping with a non-linear function while maintaining the probabilistic framework.}

-\subsubsection{Gaussian Process Latent Variable Model}
+\subsection{Gaussian Process Latent Variable Model}

 \notes{The GP-LVM emerges naturally from the probabilistic PCA model by: